How to Plan a 3-Day Trip to Zhangjiajie

 Generally speaking, September to November is the best time to go to Zhangjiajie, when the weather is dry and comfortable.
 But if you go there for misty and foggy mountainous views, spring is perfect; for icy and snowy scenery, winter would be better.

-Whenever your planning time is, try to avoid Chinese holidays: Chinese New Year (late January-early February), Labor Day (May 1-3), and National Day (October 1-7th), during which Zhangjiajie would be packed with tourist crowds and the prices for flights and hotels would skyrocket.
+Whenever you planning a trip, try to avoid Chinese holidays: Chinese New Year (late January-early February), Labor Day (May 1-3), and National Day (October 1-7th), during which Zhangjiajie would be packed with tourist crowds and the prices for flights and hotels would skyrocket.

 How to Get There